This is Nest’s new video doorbell

 If you’re familiar with existing products like the Ring video doorbell, this one is of a similar vein — just with all of Nest’s usual polish.

-It’s got a microphone/speaker rig built-in so you can communicate with whoever’s at your door — but, in a clever move, they’ve also provided pre-recorded quick responses for those times when shouting at your phone is inconvenient.
+It’s got a microphone/speaker rig built-in so you can communicate with whoever’s at your door — but, in a clever move, they’ve also provided pre-recorded, tap-to-send quick responses for those times when shouting at your phone is inconvenient.

 Also super clever: Nap mode.
 Built with parents with sleeping babies in mind, you can disable your in-house chime while continuing to receive doorbell alerts on your phone.

 Meanwhile, the Hello will pick up the person/facial recognition system that Nest has spent the last few years building out in its Nest Cam IQ line.
-That means it can recognize whether that motion on your front porch is a human or just some leaves blowing around.
+That means it can recognize whether that motion on your front porch is a human poking around or just some leaves blowing by.

 Nest says Hello will ship in Q1 of 2018; no price has been mentioned just yet.